 Prichard is a medium-sized city located in the state of Alabama.
 With a population of 22,351 people and nine constituent neighborhoods, Prichard is the 23rd largest community in Alabama.

-Prichard is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Prichard is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Prichard is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Prichard who work in office and administrative support (13.77%), sales jobs (12.19%), and food service (7.64%).

 The per capita income in Prichard in 2010 was $13,191, which is low income relative to Alabama and the nation.
 This equates to an annual income of $52,764 for a family of four.
 Prichard also has one of the higher rates of people living in poverty in the nation, with 36.25% of its population below the federal poverty line.

 Prichard is a somewhat ethnically-diverse city.
 The people who call Prichard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Prichard residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Prichard include African, English, German, and Scottish.